St. Louis Divorce Lawyer

 - You must serve your spouse the divorce papers, however it cannot be done by someone who isn't over 18.
-This individual must also not have a personal gain within your case.
+This individual must also not have a personal gain within your divorce case.
 This is why people utilize the services of their local sheriff or professional process server.
-If your spouse does not answer the petition within 30 days, the divorce can still go through via default judgement.
+If your spouse does not answer the petition within 30 days in St. Louis, the divorce can still go through via default judgement.

 - Once the required documentation has been filed, a 30-day mandatory waiting period is required before a court hearing.
 While this is meant to be a cooling off period, it is not a realistic amount of time for couples to reconcile, so the divorce usually goes through.